niccolobiasi/CardioMat/README.md

 The runSimulation.m function uses the gpuArray structure thus it requires the **Parallel Computing Toolbox**. createPurkinje.m, VolSh.m, and VolShFrame.m requires the **Image Processing Toolbox**.
 The vox2carp.m function requires iso2mesh toolbox available in the Matlab path (dowload from: https://github.com/fangq/iso2mesh). vox2carp.m allows to generates 3D mesh in openCARP (https://opencarp.org/) format, including fiber orientation and domain labels.

+## License

+CardioMat is licensed under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+You can redistribute CardioMat and/or modify it under its terms.